Vietnam.vn - Nền tảng quảng bá Việt Nam

 People walking on the beach in Naples

-Corriere della Sera newspaper also recently reported that American media mogul Barry Diller was also forced to leave Naples because his yacht exceeded the 75 m length required by new regulations.
+Corriere della Sera newspaper also recently reported that American media mogul Barry Diller was also forced to leave Naples because his yacht's length exceeded the 75 m required by new regulations.

 A port source said the ban was “incomprehensible” as superyachts had been able to dock there for the past 20 years and Naples would miss out on super-rich visitors.
 “I have received letters from tycoons saying they are absolutely devastated that they can no longer dock in Naples,” the source added.

-Italian business associations have also criticised the new rules, saying they would harm tourism in the city, whose reputation has grown partly thanks to its high-spending billionaire clientele.
+Italian business associations have also criticized the new rules, saying they will harm tourism in the city, whose reputation is partly based on high-spending billionaire visitors.

 Massimo Luise, manager of a dock in Mergellina, told Corriere della Sera that although he was following the rules, the economic consequences for Naples were huge.

-Following the restrictions in Naples, some billionaires and celebrities have moved to other Italian cities for vacations.
-Last week, a Spanish tourist and fan of actor Leonardo DiCaprio nearly drowned after trying to swim to a superyacht docked in Tuscany to see the actor.
+Following the restrictions in Naples, some billionaires and celebrities have moved to other Italian cities for their holidays.
+Last week, a Spanish tourist and fan of actor Leonardo DiCaprio nearly drowned after trying to swim to a superyacht moored in Tuscany to see the actor.

 Source link